 The only people who have permission to view juvenile records are the juvenile, their parent(s) or guardian(s), and law personnel.
 Their cases are automatically sealed if they were tried as Juvenile Delinquents or Youthful Offenders.

-How Do I See if I Have a Warrant in New York?
-(Free Warrant Check in NY)
+How Do I See if I’m Wanted in New York?
+(Free NY Warrant Check)

 How Do I Look Up Sex Offenders in New York?

-The New York State DCJS operates a Sex Offender Registry that includes Level 2 and Level 3 offenders.
+The New York State Division of Criminal Justice System (DCJS) operates a Sex Offender Registry that includes Level 2 and Level 3 offenders.
 Level 2 offenders pose a medium risk, and Level 3 offenders present a high risk.
 Locals can even sign up for relocation alerts if a registered sex offender moves.

 Site visitors can use the registry search to locate an offender by last name, county, or zip code.
 If they wish, they can narrow their search by clicking the boxes next to the words “Incarcerated,” “ICE Custody,” and “In Custody.”
 Each search result features an offender’s photo, address, risk level, and other pertinent details.